Stark Contrast

 Look, I get teased enough at home for this already.
 I’m never gonna be out there in full cosplay, but I will die on this hill: wealth is the least interesting thing about Tony Stark.

 Yes, Tony Stark was born into wealth, but he multiplied that fortune tenfold with his mind.
 If money created Iron Man, then every other billionaire in the MCU would be saving the world in a suit by now.

 But they’re not because what defined Tony was who he became when money couldn’t help him.

 (Thank you, Jeff Bridges, for the gift that keeps on giving.)

-Tony Stark is Iron Man because when he’s scared, dying, or out of options, he still finds a way to adapt.
+Tony Stark is Iron Man because even when he’s scared, dying, or out of options, he still finds a way to adapt.
 He fixes what he can and tries to live with what he can’t.

-So when Riri Williams says he wouldn’t be Iron Man without money, it’s a cheap shot and a fundamental misunderstanding of what made him and the MCU work.
+When Williams says he wouldn’t be Iron Man without money, it’s a cheap shot and a fundamental misunderstanding of what made him and the MCU work.

 You can build new legacies without tearing down the ones that came before it.